GregerTomas/English/topics/subordinate-sentences/conditional-clauses.md

 > If I win, I will move abroad. <br/>
 > If I see him, I will give him your message. <br/>
 > We'll be late if you don't hurry up. <br/>
-> If it rained, they probably stayed at home.💡*Jestli pršelo, zůstali pravděpodobně doma.* <br/>

 #### Imperative